igor-red/Connect-Four/README.md

 ## Reasoning for what was achieved

 The game was created with one goal in mind - achieve best functionality/value for time spent.
 As a result we have a fully functional and a bit customizable game (because who wants to play one board size over and over again!) where additional polish would take unreasonable in real life additional time and effort.
+Overall time spent: 2h for the model, 3h for the UI, 1h for fixes along the way.

 ## Links to other projects